sourcegraph/about/content/blogposts/2024/top-5-tips-for-using-cody-with-react.md

 ## Cody Overview

-Cody is an coding AI assistant developed by Sourcegraph which has the complete context of your codebase, and can provide context aware answers.
-Cody has many features like chat to answer any questions, provide fast useful auto-completions, commands, inline-chat etc. In this tutorial, we will be using these features of Cody to help with our app effectively.
+Cody is a coding AI assistant developed by Sourcegraph which has the complete context of your codebase, and can provide context aware answers.
+Cody has many features like chat to answer any questions, provides usefel code completions (code autocomplete), commands, and more.
+In this tutorial, we will be using many of these features to help build our app effectively.

 ## Top 5 tips for using Cody with React